-Together with the channels summary table in each HV group, there are some Group operation buttons: "ON/OFF", "settings" (only for detector experts), "Trends" (not implemented yet) and "Pop window".
+Together with the channels summary table in each HV group, there are some Group operation buttons: "ON/OFF", "settings" (only for detector experts) and "Pop window".
 The Group operation will act in the selected channels of the table.
 To select channels, click in a line to mark it, then press "Ctrl" key and click with mouse in other lines to select them also.
 If no line selection was done in the table, the Group operation will act in ALL the channels of the table.
 The "Pop window" button is used to open the table in a separate window, from where printing is possible.

 If a crate, or some modules in the crate, lost its settings, this will show in the channels summary table as v0=0 in the first column.
-By double-clicking one of the lines with v0=0, one can see, in the right-hand side table, the column for PVSS settings (1st column) with the last value set, and the column for readback settings from hardware with v0=0.
-In this case, you should contact the detector expert for this detector.
-On his advise, you can recover the standard settings for this detector by importing the corresponding Reference recipe.
+By double-clicking one of the lines with v0=0, one can see, in the right-hand side table, the column for WinCC OA settings (1st column) with the last value set, and the column for readback settings from hardware with v0=0.
+In this case, contact the detector expert.
+The standard settings can be recovered by importing the corresponding Reference recipe, if advised by the detector expert.
 To do this, from the detector panel on top, in the area with buttons for stations voltages, click the "tools" button, and a panel for export/import will open.
-As you have login "operator", only limited actions are available.
+When logged in as "operator", only limited actions are available.
 You can view the contents of the saved recipes for the detector (including the Reference recipe), but you cannot modify its contents.
 You can also import the Reference recipe.
 By doing this, you will send the settings from the recipe into the hardware.
 After this, you should go back to the channels summary table and check that the readback settings are $v0 \neq 0$.